Ganymede-Bio/website-docusaurus/docs/nodes/File/Image_Read.md

 displayed_sidebar: nodeSidebar
 ---

-Ingest and process image data
+Ingests and processes an image file

 Takes an image as input, processes via user-defined function, and stores a dict of processed image(s) to the storage bucket

 ### Parameters
 - **input_file_image** : `str`